-- a) those that the entity intends to sell immediately or in the near term, which shall be classified as held for trading, and those that the entity upon initial recognition designates as at fair value through profit or loss; - b) those that the entity upon initial recognition designates as available for sale; - those for which the holder may not recover substantially all of its initial investment, other than because of credit deterioration, which shall be classified as available for sale.
+- (a) those that the entity intends to sell immediately or in the near term, which shall be classified as held for trading, and those that the entity upon initial recognition designates as at fair value through profit or loss; - (b) those that the entity upon initial recognition designates as available for sale; - (c) those for which the holder may not recover substantially all of its initial investment, other than because of credit deterioration, which shall be classified as available for sale.

 Loans and receivables comprise loans and advances to banks and customers including purchased receivables and investments in debt instruments provided that they are not quoted in an active market and receivables due to reverse repo transactions.
+Loans and receivables also include finance lease receivables of BZ WBK Leasing S.A., Santander Consumer Multirent Sp. z o.o. and PSA Finance Polska Sp. z o.o. and factoring receivables of BZ WBK Faktor Sp. z o.o.